b4stian/anabu/README.md

 # anabu

-Tool for the automated analysis of photos of Cam Viera samples taken on a back-illumination table.
+Python package for the automated analysis of photos of Cam Viera samples taken on a back-illumination table.

 This tool allows for the automated analysis of